 The Importance of Strategy in a Crossover Case

 Crossover cases are not common and there are few lawyers in your area with the knowledge, skill and experience to handle them.
-Fortunately, attorney Jonathan Brand has handled personal injury and workers' compensation cases for more than 20 years and knows the strategies required for settling crossover cases.
-He could skillfully handle both your cases so that settlement from one cannot be applied to the other.
-Call today for a consultation and learn about the details for yourself.
+Fortunately, our attorneys have handled personal injury and workers' compensation cases for a combined 60 years and know the strategies required for settling crossover cases.
+One of our attorneys can skillfully handle both your cases so that settlement from one cannot be applied to the other.